On thermalization of two-level quantum systems: Form of thermalizing Hamiltonian

 \section{Form of thermalizing Hamiltonian}

-The starting point for our work is realising that thermalization can be achieved through several ways, one of which being Markovian master equations.
-Therefore, we take a Markovian master equation, the quantum optical master equation, where a qubit (two levels of an atom) is in contact with a bath (a radiation field).
-Given the fact that all Markovian master equations give rise to equilibration to {\it thermal states} $(\rho_{th} = e^{-H/k_B T})$ we try to figure out a Hamiltonian which will do the same.
-This Hamiltonian, which will henceforth be called as thermalizing Hamiltonian $H_{th}$ will give rise to a unitary process where the system (two levels of the atom) will eventually reach a constant thermal state.
+The starting point of our work is realising that thermalization can be achieved through several ways, one of which being Markovian master equations with a thermal bath.
+Therefore, we take a Markovian master equation, the quantum optical master equation, where a qubit (two levels of an atom) is in contact with a bath (a system of non-interacting radiation field).
+Given the fact that all Markovian master equations with thermal baths give rise to equilibration to {\it thermal states} $(\rho_{th} = e^{-H/k_B T})$, with $H$ being the system Hamiltonian, we try to figure out a joint Hamiltonian between the system and an ancilla, which will do the same.
+This system-ancilla Hamiltonian, which will henceforth be called as thermalizing Hamiltonian $H_{th}$, will give rise to a unitary process where the system (two levels of the atom) will equilibriate to a (constant) thermal state.

 To calculate the thermalizing Hamiltonian $H_{th}$, we find the affine transformation on the Bloch vector of the system qubit that will give rise to the same evolution as the quantum optical master equation.
-On doing so, we realize that the affine transformation is a special case of generalized amplitude damping channel \cite{text2}.
-We then refer to a result by Narang and Arvind \cite{narang} where it is shown that it is enough for certain qubit channels to have a single-qubit mixed state ancilla.
-Terhal et al \cite{smolin} have shown that certain single-qubit channels can only be simulated through qutrit mixed state environments.
-Our affine transformation fits into the criterion for single-qubit ancilla as in Narang et al \cite{narang} and we find a two-qubit Hamiltonian that simulates the evolution of the system qubit via the quantum optical master equation.
+In doing so, we realize that the affine transformation is a special case of the generalized amplitude damping channel \cite{text2}.
+We then refer to a result by Narang and Arvind \cite{narang} where it is shown that it is enough for certain qubit channels to have a single-qubit mixed state ancilla to simulate the action of the channel as a sub-system dynamics of a system-ancilla unitary evolution.
+It may be noted here that Terhal et. al. \cite{smolin} have shown that certain single-qubit channels can only be simulated through qutrit mixed state environments.
+Incidentally, our affine transformation fits into the criterion for single-qubit ancilla as in Narang and Arvind \cite{narang}, and we find a two-qubit Hamiltonian that simulates the evolution of the system qubit via the quantum optical master equation.

-Given below are the details of the aforesaid thermalzation process.
+Given below are the details of the aforesaid process.
 We will be working in the computational basis unless mentioned otherwise.